 Accessible - Do not block access to the front or back of the inverter.
-Allow room to view any indictors or digital display and to access the AC and DC wiring connections-they will need to be checked and tightened periodically.
+Allow room to view the indicators and digital display, and to access the AC and DC wiring connections-they will need to be checked and tightened periodically.

-Orientating the inverter - When mounted indoors, the CSW Series inverter can be mounted on/underneath a horizontal surface (shelf or table) or on a vertical surface (wall or bulkhead) with the DC terminals facing left or right.
-Additionally, the CSW1012 and CSW2012 can be mounted with the DC terminals facing up (CSW412 cannot be mounted with terminal's facing up or down)-do not mount with the DC terminals facing downward (see Figure 2-3).
+Orientating the inverter - When mounted indoors, the CMW Series inverter can be mounted on/underneath a horizontal surface (shelf or table) or on a vertical surface (wall or bulkhead) with the DC terminals facing left, right, or up-do not mount with the DC terminals facing downward (Figure 2-3).
 When mounted in an RV, mount flat on a horizontal surface only.